monpeco/js.0x-w3cx/module2/module2.md

 ```

 Notice how the `sum` and `displayInPage` functions have been declared. **We used a variable to store the function expression**, then we
 can call the functions using the variable name.
-And we added a semicolon at the end, since we executed a JavaScript instruction, giving
+And we **added a semicolon at the end, since we executed a JavaScript instruction, giving
-a value to a variable.
+a value to a variable**.

 The **function expression* is an ***anonymous function***, a function without a name, that represents a value that can be assigned to a
 variable.
 Then, the variable can be used to execute the function.